Vladimir-csp/uwsm/README.md

 Tries best to shutdown session cleanly via a net of dependencies between units.
 </summary>

-Basic provided unit files (can be transiet if project built with `static-units=disabled`):
+Basic provided unit files (can be transient if project built with `static-units=disabled`):

 ```